xNaCly/fleck/README.md

 Today is @today{2006-01-02}.
 ```

-`@today` gets replaced with the current date, according to the format specified in its argument, here it would result in `Today is 2023-04-08`.
+`@today` gets replaced with the curre> fleck --preprocessor-enabled test.mdnt date, according to the format specified in its argument, here it would result in `Today is 2023-04-08`.
 The `@today` macro accepts go format strings, read more [here](https://www.digitalocean.com/community/tutorials/how-to-use-dates-and-times-in-go).

 #### Include command output: